vegaprotocol/specs/protocol/0096-LIQM-liquidity_mechanisms.md

 Note, the restriction on the asset can always be updated later through governance.

+# Mechanisms

+There are three liquidity mechanisms that take place at the end of the epoch.

+1. Liquidity fees are distributed amongst liquidity providers
+2. New liquidity providers are delegated
+3. The new liquidity providers accrue ELS points

+It is critical these stages are done in this order so that:

+- Liquidity fees are distributed only to parties who were delegated as LPs for the epoch that is ending.
+- ELS points are accrued by parties who have been delegated for the next epoch based on the volume they created in the epoch that is ending.

+Note, sections in this specification are not listed in the order in which they should be executed but are instead ordered for readability.
+Refer to the list above for order of execution.

+## Designating Liquidity Providers

+A party will only be able to accrue ELS points, receive liquidity fees, or earn liquidity rewards providing they are designated as an LP for that epoch.

+A party will only be designated as an LP providing they received more than a specified proportion of the markets total maker fees in the previous epoch, let this requirement be $N$ (the network parameter `liquidity.providers.makerRequirement`).
+Throughout the epoch the network will track each parties maker fees, $M$.
+At the end of epoch $i$, a party will be designated as an LP for epoch $i+1$ providing:

+$$\frac{M_{i_j}}{\sum_{k}^{n}{M_{i_j}}} >= N$$

+Where:

+- $M_{i_j}$ is the maker fees of party ${j}$ in epoch ${i}$
+- $N$ the requirement specified by the network parameter `liquidity.providers.makerRequirement`

+By designating parties as LPs on an epoch by epoch basis the protocol ensures:

+- "in-active" parties with a large number of ELS points will no longer be rewarded through liquidity mechanisms should they stop providing liquidity (or provide un-competitive liquidity).
+- "late-arriving" parties with a small number of ELS points will be rewarded through liquidity mechanisms if they provide competitive liquidity and as such comprise a larger proportion of the markets volume.

 ## ELS Points

 ### Creating ELS points